GPUOpen-Tools/radeon_gpu_analyzer/README.md

    -=-

-   If for some reason you do not want to use the prebuild.bat script, you can also manually fetch the dependencies and generate the makefiles:
+   If for some reason you do not want to use the prebuild.sh script, you can also manually fetch the dependencies and generate the makefiles:

   * run: fetch_dependencies.py
   * run: cmake –DCMAKE_BUILD_TYPE=Release (or: Debug) <full or relative path to the RGA repo directory>